Rfhendren/syslib2023/bare_bones_OPAC.md

 ## Tasks

+All tasks were completed by following Professor Burns' instructions in our video lectures and Systems Librarianship webpage.

-1. Navigate to the correct directory in your Linux system by typing `/var/www/html`
+- Navigate to the correct directory in your Linux system by typing `/var/www/html`
-2. Open nano using `sudo nano` and use the HTML code to create a new file called "opacbb.html".
+- Open nano using `sudo nano` and use the HTML code to create a new file called "opacbb.html".
 Remember to replace the IP address with your VM's IP address.
-3. Open nano using `sudo nano` and use the PHP code to create a new file called "search.php".
+- Open nano using `sudo nano` and use the PHP code to create a new file called "search.php".
-4. Navigate to your OPAC in the web browser to check if it worked.
+- Navigate to your OPAC in the web browser to check if it worked.
 Use the VM's IP address and file name.
-	Example: 12.34.567.890/opacbb.html
+	*Example: 12.34.567.890/opacbb.html*
-5. Add more records to your books table in MySQL.
+- Add more records to your books table in MySQL.
 -Connect to MySql with `mysql -u opacuser -p` (the password should be the one you set previously)
 -run the insert command with data for new records
 ```
 {
 insert into books